 - U: Give me the address of the first one you talked about.
-U: Is there any other place in this area?
+U: Is there any other place in this area? - slots requested

-- slots confirmed

-S: OK, Chinese food. [...]

-- slots requested

 S: What time would you like to leave?

 - Other semantic context - user/system utterance: bye, thank you, repeat, restart etc.